nrfconnect/sdk-nrf/samples/caf/README.rst

 Button 1:
   Changes the LED effect displayed on the LED to the next defined LED effect:

-  * The first default LED effect toggles the blinking of the LED, with the period set to 200 ms.
+  * The first default LED effect toggles the blinking of the LED, with the period set to 400 ms.
   * The second default LED effect toggles the breathing of the LED, with the period set to 400 ms.
-  * The third default LED effect toggles a looped effect where blinks with the period set to 200 ms and then turns off for 1000 ms.
+  * The third default LED effect toggles a looped effect where LED blinks three times with 400 ms period and then turns off for 1000 ms.

 Button 2:
-   Switches the active LED: turns off the currently active LED and turns on the next available LED.
+   Switches the active LED: Switches the active LED to the next available LED.
+   The previously active LED keeps its LED effect, and the new active LED turns on.

 LEDs 1-4:
    Depending on the button presses: